truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 * "The soft limit imposed by individual miners will work just fine."
 * "The blocksize limit will never be a binding constraint, anyway."
-* "Let the free market determine [transaction fees / the block size]."
+* "Let the free market ("something else") determine [transaction fees / the block size]."

 It does **not** include an argument of the form: